Flotomate/product_docs/source/patch-management/patch-approval.rst

 ------------------------

 Once you create a Test Task, you can view how many Deployment Requests the Test Task has created and the status of each deployment.
-The tool also shows which Patches are pending decision from an Automatic Patch
+The system also shows which Patches are pending decision (in their :ref:`Details View <patch details view>`) from an Automatic Patch
 Test:

 .. _pf-49: